-He whirled around in disbelieve but there was no one around.
+He whirled around in disbelief but there was no one.
 The intensity and clarity of this Mighty Call penetrated and shook every nerve and fiber of his body.
 Where did this majestic voice come from?
 Who was it that spoke with such authority?

 The mind reeled in reverence to this divine message that had come like a massive bolt of Cosmic Consciousness.
 It was an awesome, extraordinary call for no power on Earth could have had that force of awakening a sleeping drunk.

-Despite his intoxicated state he knew that this message had to be remembered at all costs.
-There was a force in it that jolted his numbed senses to act immediately, lest the sheer strength of intoxication would reel him back into hapless lethargy and deep sleep.
+Despite his intoxicated state he knew that this message had to be remembered at all cost.
+There was a force in it that jolted his numbed senses to act immediately, lest the sheer strength of intoxication would again reel him back into hapless lethargy and deep sleep.
 His heavily smashed state of mind ruled out any hope of remembrance.
 The only way was to somehow jot it down on something.

-He managed to stagger to the kitchen table, take out his purse, and write down the message and date on a calling card (the date took a considerable time to confirm.)
+He managed to stagger to the kitchen table, take out his wallet, and write down the message and date on a calling card (the date took a considerable time to confirm.)
 The exact words written down were: 'Join Mataji 28/9/93.'
 He was confident that in the morning he would come across this card and find out who this Mataji (Mother) was.